aptos-labs/aptos-core/documentation/aptos-blockchain-economics.md

 # Token supply

-As a result of the selected incentive mechanisms and implementations, APT will have a variable token supply.
+As a result of the selected incentive mechanisms and implementations, Aptos will have a variable supply of tokens, or APT.
 Additionally, the ability of on-chain governance to change these economic and governance rules necessitates the lack of constraints.
-The Aptos blockchain requires a variable token supply, rather than a fixed token supply, to have more flexibility with respect to the economic levers to ensure that validator operators, token holders, and users can be incentivized to achieve the principles of the Aptos network.
+The Aptos blockchain requires a variable token supply, rather than a fixed token supply, to have more flexibility in its economic levers to ensure that validator operators, token holders, and users can be incentivized to achieve the principles of the Aptos network.